Cuke7/DB-mini-wiki/README.md

 The website can be found <a href="https://cuke7.github.io/DB-wiki/index.html">here</a>.

-Click <a href="DragonboltWiki-debug.apk" download="DB_Wiki"> here </a> to download the apk for Android phones.
+Click <a href="DragonboltWiki-debug.apk" download="DB_Wiki"> here </a> (then click on download) to download the apk for Android phones.
 You might want to enable unknown sources installation.
 Follow <a href="https://android.gadgethacks.com/how-to/android-basics-enable-unknown-sources-sideload-apps-0161947/"> this</a> if you have no idea how to do so :P

 If you are updating the app, uninstall the previous version to make sure all changements apply.